hmxmilohax/rb3-pc/README.md

 In RPCS3, go to **Manage > User Accounts**
 ![RPCS3 showing "User Accounts" option under the "Manage" menu.](images/conf/rpcs3user.png "RPCS3: User Accounts")

-Once you’re there, click on the default username (00000001 - User) and then click **“Rename user”** and change it to whatever you want, then close it out.
+Once you're there, **click on the default username (00000001 - User) and then click “Rename user” and change it** to whatever you want, then close it out.
 ![RPCS3's "User Manager", showing the default username.](images/conf/rpcs3rename.png "RPCS3: User Accounts")

 <br/>

 ## RPCN ACCOUNT

-If you don’t want to play online, [you can skip this part.](#custom-configuration)
+If you don't want to play online, [you can skip this part.](#custom-configuration)

 Go to **Configuration > RPCN**
 ![A screenshot of RPCS3's Configuration with "RPCN" highlighted](images/rpcn/rpcn.png "RPCS3: RPCN")

 Click on “**Account**”: